 NATURAL ADDITIVES TO HELP PROTECT YOUR SOUR DIESEL GROW FROM PESTS

-As long as you take effective measures, your crops should be fine if you grow them indoors.
+As long as you take effective measures, your crops will thrive if you grow them indoors.
 However, as Sour Diesel works best outdoors, you have to invest more time and effort in security.
-We’re assuming that you are growing marijuana in a state where it is legal by the way!
+We’re assuming that you cultivate marijuana in a state where it is legal, by the way!

-A lot of growers simply don’t have the money to pay for a private plot of land and risk growing their marijuana plants on public property.
-If you go down this route, you do so at your own risk.
-This is difficult because you need to find a spot in a secluded area.
-Even if you locate such a place, it is probably far away from where you live which means regular check-ups are almost impossible.
+A lot of growers don’t have the money to pay for a private plot of land and decide to risk growing their marijuana plants on public property.
+If you go down this route, you do so at your peril.
+Clandestine growing is difficult because you need to find a spot in a secluded area.
+Even if you locate such a place, it is probably far away from where you live, which means regular check-ups are almost impossible.

 As a result, we can only recommend growing your Sour Diesel on private land you own.
 Even in states where it is legal to grow weed, it is best if you keep it hidden from sight.
-Sour D can grow to 10 feet, so clandestine growing presents a problem!
-If possible, erect a giant screen to keep your weed hidden.
+Sour D can reach 10 feet in height, so it’s hard to keep the plants’ existence a secret!
+If possible, erect a giant screen to hide the herb.
 Pruning also helps keep the plants invisible and may ultimately result in a better yield.

 To dry, hang the plants upside down from a wire in a room that’s at the optimal temperature and humidity levels.
 The optimal drying environment is 70 degrees Fahrenheit and 50% humidity.
-After a few days, your plants should be ready for the curing process which is designed to bring out the tones and flavors of marijuana.
+After a few days, your plants are ready for the curing process, which is designed to bring out the tones and flavors of marijuana.
 When you get it wrong, you can significantly reduce the potency.

 The final step is to store your buds.
-At this point, you have removed the juiciest buds and ensured they are dried and cured properly.
+At this point, you have removed the juiciest buds and ensure they are dried and cured correctly.
 The biggest enemies of potent weed are light and heat.
 We recommend storing your Sour Diesel buds in large, wide-mouthed mason jars.
 Make sure you open the jars daily for a week or two to allow moisture to escape.

 Store the jars in a cool, dark place at a temperature of around 70 degrees and a humidity level of up to 60%.
-Frankly, your weed should be ready for use by the time you’re ready to place it in the jars.
-However, the longer you keep your buds in the jars, the more potent they get.
+Frankly, you can use your weed by the time you’re prepared to place it in the jars.
+However, the longer you keep your buds in the containers, the more potent they get.
 If you don’t believe us, try smoking buds directly from the plant, and compare them to buds smoked after a long drying and curing session.
-Believe us; the difference is VERY noticeable.
+Believe us; the difference is very noticeable.